-Guaranteed asset protection won’t pay your stolen car insurance claim if the police recover it.
-Nor will gap pay for any damage to your vehicle if someone steals it.
+Guaranteed asset protection won’t pay your stolen vehicle claim if the police recover it, nor will gap pay for any damage to your car if someone steals it.
 Comprehensive covers these repairs if you need them.

 Should I Buy Gap Insurance?

 Gap insurance can be helpful and possibly even a requirement.
 It’s only available when you’re taking out a car loan or leasing a vehicle.
 Your lender may require it to protect their financial interests.